Pinterest Pixel

 Are there shortcuts to insert currency symbols without navigating menus?

-How do I add a different currency symbol in Excel?
+How to insert a different currency symbol in Excel?

 If you like this Excel tip, please share it